 (2) \emph{Baseline Models}: We also select mT5~\cite{NAACL2021_mT5} as our baseline model to implement IE for item reviews.
-We covert IE into a generative task and also pretrain mT5 model with general-domain corpus.
+We covert IE into a generative task and also pre-train mT5 model with general-domain corpus.

-(3) \emph{Dataset Details}: The dataset of IE for item reviews is created by crowdsourced annotations, including 20,000 samples in total.
+(3) \emph{Dataset Details}: The dataset of IE for item reviews is created by crowd-sourced annotations, including 20,000 samples in total.
 The training set and validation set is randomly splitted with the ratio of 8:2.

 (4) \emph{Experimental Analysis}: We evaluate IE for reviews with the metric of precision (P), recall (R), F1 score (F), and present experimental results in Table~\ref{tab:exp_task}.
 As seen, mPLUG$_\text{base}$ underperforms than mT5, while when enhanced with KG, mPLUG$_\text{base+KG}$ exceeds mT5.
 The possible reasons is that taxonomy knowledge defined in {\ours} can help the model to distinguish the types of various entities in the texts, and attribute knowledge contains in {\ours} can help to implement attribute extraction of items.